funkhaus/factory-archive/README.md

 #### Funkhaus best practices

-[Here is a general overview of best practices at Funkhaus](https://docs.google.com/presentation/d/1xMqvylzoIwpEgwFEpXI8it_HGo7BUGrt8h65E0nvEQo/edit?usp=sharing), please consider these when building a component.
+[Here is a general overview of best practices at Funkhaus](https://github.com/funkhaus/best-practices), please consider these when building a component.

 ### Mock data

 All our data generally comes our of WordPress using the WP-GQL.
 The file `db.json` found in `src/static` of this repo can used in your Storybook components to mock these data structures.

 But we've setup some ways to access the data easily.
-Please see this [sample Storybook component](https://github.com/funkhaus/factory/tree/master/src/components/Issue%201%20-%20WorkBlock). to see how it's used.
+Please see this [sample Storybook component](https://github.com/funkhaus/factory/tree/master/src/components/CR1%20-%20WorkBlock). to see how it's used.

-## Resources

-TODO Include some good things to read here.

-1. Code examples?
-1. CSS guides?
-1. Vue/Nuxt docs?

 ## SVGs